poker-bot-battles/PokerBotEngine2024/README.md

 ### Board cards / Public cards / Community cards

-the Board cards are the shared cards delt on the board that any player can use to create their best poker hand. the board cards are represented by a tuple of card strings
+the Board cards are the shared cards dealt on the board that any player can use to create their best poker hand. the board cards are represented by a tuple of card strings

 examples: `('3h', '5c', '2s')` or `('4h', 'Qd' 'Jh', 'Kd', 'Th')`